 Pioneering Industry Standards with Three AI Innovations, TPIsoftware's SysTalk.Chat Wins IT Matters Awards

-The first edition of the IT Matters Awards, organized by Taiwan's Administration for Digital Industries and Information Management Association (IMA), recognizes companies devoted to innovative IT technologies and IT-friendly environments.
+The first edition of the IT Matters Awards, organized by Taiwan's Administration for Digital Industries, Ministry of Digital Affairs, and Information Management Association (IMA), recognizes companies devoted to innovative IT technologies and fostering IT-friendly environments.
+TPIsoftware has passed the rigor of the six-month judging process from a panel of over 50 industry and academia experts and stood out from the rest.

 Serving Millions in Taiwan with Robust AI Capabilities

-SysTalk.Chat has created a transformative impact and innovated customer services for industries like BFSI, healthcare, transportation, e-commerce, etc. TPIsoftware's SysTalk.ai, an AI-powered product portfolio, further builds an AI digital workforce blueprint seamlessly integrated into individuals' lives.
+SysTalk.Chat's success story is not just about awards but about creating a transformative impact for businesses.
+Innovating customer services for industries such as BFSI, transportation, healthcare, government, manufacturing, and e-commerce and more, SysTalk.Chat has served millions of people annually with its robust AI capabilities.
+TPIsoftware's SysTalk.ai, an AI-powered product portfolio, further builds an AI digital workforce blueprint seamlessly integrated into individuals' lives.
+It has reduced 40% of labor cost with its AI Document Processing Solution and AI Insurance Claims Processing Solution.
 "We strive to make AI an integral part of people's daily lives" states Jeff Lin, VP of Innovation & AI Product Division at TPIsoftware, "SysTalk.Chat has served over 14,000,000 people annually with a market share of over 36% in Taiwan's life insurance industry, making it the market leader."

 TPIsoftware: Establishing Leadership Through Innovation

-To complete the conversational service blueprint and maximize the digital workforce capacity requires API-led connectivity between services, and a middle platform featuring API management is the key to facilitating service communication.
+To complete the conversational service blueprint and maximize the digital workforce capacity requires API-led connectivity between services, and a middle platform featuring API management is the key to facilitating service communication and collaboration.
 With integration of TPIsoftware's iPaaS Middle Platform DigiFusion, SysTalk.Chat can connect core IT applications and develop innovative digital services.
-The ISO 27001 certified DigiFusion acts as a bridge between services, which helps enterprises build interconnected service ecosystems and expand core offerings.
-By providing agility, scalability, security and more, DigiFusion allows collaboration with external partners and drives innovation for businesses.
+The ISO 27001 certified DigiFusion acts as a bridge between existing services, which can help enterprises build interconnected service ecosystems and expand their core offerings.
+By providing integration, agility, scalability, security and more, DigiFusion allows collaboration with external partners and service providers and drives innovation for businesses.

 TPIsoftware is experiencing an unprecedented growth in recent years.
-Following major accomplishments such as being selected by Financial Times as a top 500 Asia-Pacific High-Growth Company of 2022 and 2023 in a row, and featured in reports of leading research firms like IDC, TPIsoftware has demonstrated "Best in Taiwan" globally for its strong product competence.
+Following major accomplishments such as being selected by Financial Times as a top 500 Asia-Pacific High-Growth Company of 2022 and 2023 in a row, honored with Taiwan Excellence Awards, and featured in reports of leading research firms like IDC, TPIsoftware has demonstrated "Best in Taiwan" globally for its strong product competence and expert insights.

 SOURCE TPIsoftware